 "And more abundantly to you-ward."
-What more abundantly to youward?
+What more abundantly to you-ward?
 "In the grace of God we behaved ourselves."
-For we showed both signs and wonders amongst you, and greater strictness, and a life unblameable; for he calls these too the grace of God, ascribing his own good works also unto it.
-For in Corinth he even overleapt the goal, making the Gospel without charge, because he spared their weakness.
+For we showed both signs and wonders amongst you, and greater strictness, and a life unblameable; for he calls these too the grace of God, ascribing his own good i.e. the false Apostles.